tropicalmentat/aoi-flood-detection/README.md

     the poverty incidence data.
 -d  Digital Elevation Model.
 Specify the file name of the digital elevation model in
     the /data directory.
+-b  Poverty Incidence .shp file.
+The modules will use the boundaries of the SHP to generate
+    the flood impact map using overlap analysis.
 ```

 - The default locations that the scripts will expect the input files for each sensor is located in the `data` directory located at the root of the repository.